-Skip Orth has been in the lawn service business for more than 25 years, and is the author of the book, “What Every Home Owner Along The Emerald Coast Needs To Know About Lawn Care.”
-He has also authored several articles and holds frequent workshops on the topic of lawn care in the local area and is the owner of Father and Son Pest and Lawn Solutions.
+Skip Orth has been in the lawn service business for more than 25 years.
+He is the owner of Father and Son Pest and Lawn Solutions, author of the book “What Every Home Owner Along The Emerald Coast Needs To Know About Lawn Care” and has authored several articles and holds frequent workshops on the topic of lawn care in the local area.

 The growing season for lawns is almost over.
 Here are a few things that you need to be aware of to keep your lawn healthy into fall and winter.